merely-useful/py-rse/index.md

 Something that goes wrong while a program is running is sometimes referred to as an \gref{exception}{exception} from normal behavior.\index{exception}
 Generally speaking,
-we distinguish between \gref{internal errors}{internal_error},\index{error!internal}\index{internal error}
+we distinguish between two types of errors/exceptions.
+\gref{Internal errors}{internal_error},\index{error!internal}\index{internal error}
-such as calling a function with `None` instead of a list, and \gref{external errors}{external_error}, such as trying to read a file that doesn't exist.
+are mistakes in the program itself, such as calling a function with `None` instead of a list.
-Internal errors are mistakes in the program itself;
-they should be prevented by doing unit testing, but software is always used in new ways in the real world, and those new ways can trigger unanticipated bugs.
+\gref{External errors}{external_error}\index{external error} are usually caused
+by interactions between the program and the outside world: a user may mis-type a filename, the network might be down, and so on.

 When an internal error occurs, the only thing we can do in most cases is report it and halt the program.